brotkrueml/schema/Documentation/Developer/Api.rst

    $person1->setProperty('knows', $person2);

-To use a blank node identifier just instantiate the class :php:`\Brotkrueml\Schema\Core\Model\BlankNodeIdentifier`.
-The identifier is generated automatically on instantiation, so you don't have to worry about the id itself.
+To use a blank node identifier instantiate the class :php:`\Brotkrueml\Schema\Core\Model\BlankNodeIdentifier`.
+The identifier is generated automatically on instantiation, so you do not have to worry about the ID itself.
 A blank node identifier in JSON-LD always starts with `_:`.

 This results in the following JSON-LD output: